 Dooris, M. (1998) Working for Sustainable Health – University of Central Lancashire Health Promoting University.
 Phase I Progress and Evaluation Report.
 Preston: UCLan.

-Healthy & Sustainable Settings Unit
+Healthy and Sustainable Settings Unit

 University of Central Lancashire